Bidur-Khanal/Raspberry-Pi-GSM-GPS-WIFI/README.md

-##### This project contains codes to perform following operations in raspberry PI zero/3 Model B interfacing with A7 AI Thinker GSM/GPRS module :
+##### This repo contains codes to perform following operations in raspberry PI zero/3 Model B interfacing with A7 AI Thinker GSM/GPRS module :

 1. Sent a message using A7 AI Thinker GSM/GPRS module.